mannuelf/typesense-algolia-search-comparison/README.md

 # Typesense and Algolia search comparison

 Comparing Typesense with Algolia search.
-Each folder has it's README and build process happy reading.
+Each folder has its' own README and build process happy reading.

 ## Credits